M2-AMSS/home/content/1_lesson_AMSS.md

 - to know how to use computer tools and software (e.g., Matlab) to help implement the theoretical methods in practice;
 - to experience how to apply the theoretical methods to solve a real-world problem (through a course project).

-The evaluation of this module wil be based on a course project.
+The evaluation of this module will be based on a course project.

 **Objectifs pédagogiques visés :**